Chart Color Schemes

 Mount Duneed's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Mount Duneed's health outcomes data shows excellent results, with younger age groups having a notably low prevalence of common health conditions.
-Approximately 61% of Mount Duneed's total population of 6,000 people have private health cover, which is higher than the national average of 55.3%.
+Mount Duneed's health outcomes data shows exceptional results, with younger cohorts having a very low prevalence of common health conditions.
+The rate of private health cover is notably high at approximately 61% of the total population (5,793 people), surpassing the national average of 55.7%.

-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 9.0% and 8.9% of residents respectively.
-A significant majority, 73.6%, report being completely free from medical ailments, compared to 0% across Rest of Vic.
-Mount Duneed has 744 residents aged 65 and over, comprising 7.6% of its population.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+Asthma and mental health issues are the most prevalent medical conditions in the area, affecting 9.0 and 8.9% of residents respectively.
+A significant majority, 73.6%, report being completely clear of medical ailments, compared to 0% across Rest of Vic.
+As of 2021, 7.5% of Mount Duneed's residents are aged 65 and over (709 people).
+While health outcomes among seniors in the area are above average, they require more attention than the broader population.

 Frequently Asked Questions - Health